eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/create_KIT_page.md

 ## Project Structure

-Following our project structure, the collection of our KITs documentation is developed in the `./docs-kits/kits` folder, where each KIT is a subfolder called by its name for organisation purposes.
+Following our project structure, the collection of our KITs documentation is developed in the `./docs-kits/kits` folder, where each KIT is a sub folder called by its name for organisation purposes.
 The `Data Chain KIT`, for example, is defined here: `./docs-kits/kits/Data Chain Kit`.

-Each folder/KIT's content is structured in at least four pages/subfolders:
+Each folder/KIT's content is structured in at least four pages/sub-folders:

 - Adoption View -> `page_adoption-view.md`
 - Software Operation View -> `page_software-operation-view.md`